-With the end of autocratic Rana rule in 1951 there followed a 10 year transitional period of quasi constitutional rule under King Mahendra.
+With the end of autocratic Rana rule in 1951 there followed a 10 year transitional period of live baccarat online quasi constitutional rule under King Mahendra.
 The monarch eventually decided that this experiment in parliamentary government was a failure and concluded this brief period of democracy with a royal coup.
 18 months later in 1960 having dismissed the elected government the King helped set up the “partyless” Panchayat system that did have the merit of devolving government to the regions right down to village level.
 Real power, however, remained firmly in royal hands, with the King as head of the army and the one who chose the Prime Minister and Cabinet of the National Panchayat.
 This authoritarian way of governing Nepal continued for 30 years.

 In 1990, after widespread protests, a parliamentary democracy was created and a new constitution drawn up.
 This was followed in 1991 by elections with the now reigning constitutional monarch, King Birendra.
 The Nepali Congress Party, under G P Koirala won a convincing victory with the Marxist/Leninist party [CPN-UML], becoming the largest party in opposition.